 It is the nature of childhood to freely unburden the body of unwanted clothes.
-Our lost and found is located near the family cubbies.
+Our lost and found is located at the back of the administration building.
 Uncollected items are regularly donated to charity.
 Please check regularly if you lose something.
 As extra insurance, please label your children's clothing and accessories.